November 2013

 text message, messaging

-that (use for essential clauses, without commas), which (use for nonessential clauses,
+that (use for essential clauses, without commas),

 with commas)